Your Questions Answered

 SELECTION PROCESS:

-- by October 3rd, 2025 – Successful Applications will be notified if they have a Scholarship place
+- 28th September 2026 – Applicants will be notified if they have a Scholarship place by this date

 BOOT CAMP DATES: